GLP1.tools

 • Side effects during titration.
 Most prominent in the first 4-8 weeks; usually improve at steady dose.

-• Cost. varies widely; most US insulins are now capped at $35/month for Medicare beneficiaries is a meaningful barrier for many users without insurance coverage.
+• Cost. ~$280–$340/month list; $35/month cap for Medicare beneficiaries; biosimilar (Semglee) available at lower cost is a meaningful barrier for many users without insurance coverage.

 • Supply / availability.
 Supply consistency is variable.